-Restoring your foggy headlights is one of the most important things you can do to improve your everyday driving.
-Weather you choose to do it yourself with a headlight restoration kit or have it done professionally by professional detailers, foggy headlights impairs your headlight light projection and this is a major safety issue.
-According DMV foggy or hazy headlights are a major cause of accidents in night time driving.
+Cleaning car headlights is one of the most important things you can do to improve your everyday driving.
+Unattended, foggy headlights can impair your vision and makes your car less visible to other drivers.
+According DMV foggy or hazy headlights is a major cause of accidents in night time driving.

 If you plan to restore your own vehicle’s headlights you will need the following items:

 First, you want to clean your headlight with soap and water to remove all the debris from your headlights.
 Next, tape off your headlight with blue masking tape to avoid damaging other areas.
-Now that your car is taped off proceed to start sanding your headlights with the 400 grit sanding paper.
+Now that your car is taped off, start sanding your headlights with the 400 grit sanding paper.

 Use a water soluble compound or polish for this step.
 Most polishing compounds work best with a buffing pad, or buffing machine.
 In buffing your headlights you must use caution as not to spend too much time on any one spot as this will burn your headlight lens.
 Always read the instructions of all compounds you use.

 After you have polished the headlights wash and dry them thoroughly.
 Water will be your enemy in sealing your headlights.
 Apply the sealer from left to right.
 Leave to dry for 15 minutes or more, depending on the weather condition in your area.